mohsanjidh/Student-Score-Prediction/README.md

 ## 📌 AI & ML Internship Project – Codomax Digital Solutions

 Welcome to my AI & Machine Learning internship repository!
-This project documents my learning journey throughout a **14-Day AI & ML Internship** at **Codomax Digital Solutions**.
+This repository documents my learning journey during a **14-Day AI & Machine Learning Internship** at **Codomax Digital Solutions**.

-The primary objective is to build a **Student Score Prediction Model** using **Python**, **Data Analysis**, **Data Visualization**, and **Machine Learning (Linear Regression)**.
+The primary goal of this project is to build a **Student Score Prediction Model** using **Linear Regression**, while learning the complete Machine Learning workflow—from Python fundamentals to model training, evaluation, and prediction.

 ---

 # 🚀 Project Overview

-This project demonstrates the complete Machine Learning workflow:
+This project covers the complete Machine Learning pipeline:

 - Python Programming
+- Numerical Computing with NumPy
-- Data Analysis
+- Data Analysis with Pandas
-- Data Cleaning
+- Data Cleaning & Preprocessing
-- Data Visualization
+- Data Visualization with Matplotlib
-- Machine Learning
+- Machine Learning using Scikit-learn
+- Linear Regression
 - Model Evaluation
 - Student Score Prediction

-The final application will predict a student's exam score based on their study hours.

 ---